-The Year of the Rat is the first zodiac sign in the Chinese Zodiac, and 2020 just happens to be the Year of the Rat!
+The Year of the Rat is the first zodiac sign in the Chinese Zodiac, and 2020 was the Year of the Rat!
 In Chinese culture the rat symbolizes strong vitality because of its incredible reproductive capacity and fertility.
 It also symbolizes intelligence and shrewdness.
 The ancient Chinese saying "Shrewder than the Rat" describes a person who is quick-witted.

 Celebrate the Year of the Rat with our cute Little Ratty Yixing Teapot